whitew1994WW/film_night_discord_bot/README.md

-# Discord bot template
+# Discord film bot
 ## tl;dr
-This is a code template that will help you build a Discord bot in a quick and elegant way.
-You just have to tweak a few settings to your liking, add your commands, and you'll be ready to go.
+This is a discord bot built from a template from github (see link below).
 Adding new commands or temporal events is as simple as inheriting from an abstract class, which helps to keeping everything clean and simple.

 Check [example_command.py](https://github.com/agubelu/discord-bot-template/blob/master/commands/example_command.py) and [example_event.py](https://github.com/agubelu/discord-bot-template/blob/master/events/example_event.py) for an example on how to implement commands and events, or keep reading for more detailed info.